Seattle's ghosts of grunge

 The dotcom boom might have changed the face of many of the sites where the Seattle sound made history, but look closely and you can still find evidence of that disaffected sound that defined the 90s.
 Here we list some of the most important.

 A Sound Garden

 A Sound Garden is a series of steel pipes that sing when the wind blows through them and the eponymous band took its name from one such art work in the National Oceanic and Atmospheric Administration grounds near Magnuson Park, Seattle.
 Site visits have been restricted since 9/11 – a terrible shame, because on a windy summer evening it’s easy to imagine why a group of musicians would be so inspired as to take their name from this installation.
 See more on seattle.gov/parks.

-Another piece of art made popular by Soundgarden is Japanese American artist Isamu Noguchi’s Black (Hole) Sun which inspired the song of the same name.
-Perched on a ledge over the reservoir in Volunteer Park, it’s a great spot for photos.
+Some speculate that Soundgarden based one of their songs after another piece of local art made by Japanese American artist Isamu Noguchi.
+Black Sun is perched on a ledge over the reservoir in Volunteer Park, it’s a great spot for photos.
 Stand in just the right spot to place the Space Needle in the middle.

 The Comet Tavern

 The Comet wasn’t that well known a venue for live music, not exactly a launch pad for careers like the OK Hotel, but it’s where the 90s drank cheap beer.
 It changed hands in 2013 but locals hope the new owners don’t clean it up too much and that it will remain Capitol Hill’s quintessential dive bar.

 Hattie’s is another bar that’s doesn’t have great significance in the annals of Seattle grunge history, but it still holds the vibe of the era.
 Think you know your rock and roll, do you?
 Hattie’s has a trivia night where you can prove it and get drunk at the same time.